Bill O'Reilly (political commentator): The Daily Show with Jon Stewart

-Film and television appearances
+Film and television

 O'Reilly made cameo appearances in the films An American Carol (2008), Iron Man 2 (2010), Transformers: Dark of the Moon (2011) and Man Down (2015).

-In 2010, he famously appeared on The View, where they asked O'Reilly his opinion on whether to remove the mosque near the 9/11 memorial site.
-O'Reilly responded saying, that he believed they should and during the heated discussion stated, "Muslims killed us on 9/11" to which Whoopi Goldberg, and Joy Behar walked off the set.
+In 2010 he famously appeared on The View, where they asked O'Reilly his opinion on whether to remove the mosque near the 9/11 memorial site.
+O'Reilly responded saying, that he believed they should and during the heated discussion stated, "Muslims killed us on 9/11" to which Whoopi Goldberg and Joy Behar walked off the set.
 Barbara Walters chided the other hosts, and stated, "You have just seen what should not happen.
 We should be able to have discussions without washing our hands and screaming and walking off stage.
 I love my colleagues, but that should not have happened."
 He also made appearances on various talk and late night shows including, The Daily Show with Jon Stewart, The Late Show with David Letterman, The Tonight Show with Jimmy Fallon, Jimmy Kimmel Live, and The Late Show with Stephen Colbert.

-In 2013, he appeared at the Kennedy Center Honors ceremony where he gave tribute to jazz musician Herbie Hancock.
+In 2013 he appeared at the Kennedy Center Honors ceremony where he gave tribute to jazz musician Herbie Hancock.
 O'Reilly's unexpected presence was not lost on the audience, as his appearance elicited audible gasps from the crowd to which O'Reilly responded, "I know I'm surprised too."
 During his tribute to Hancock, O'Reilly stated, "Herbie is a true gentleman.
-His fame and his skill reflect the values of that have made this country great...It's that embracing of what is good in mankind that that infuses Hancock's music and makes him a national icon".
+His fame and his skill reflect the values of that have made this country great...It's that embracing of what is good in mankind that that infuses Hancock's music and makes him a national icon."

-Television projects

 O'Reilly was an executive producer on many television projects including on made for television films based upon his books.
 This includes films, Killing Lincoln (2013), Killing Kennedy (2013), Killing Jesus (2015), and Killing Reagan (2016) which aired on National Geographic.
 O'Reilly received two Primetime Emmy Award nominations for Outstanding Television Movie for Killing Kennedy and Killing Jesus.
 From 2015 to 2018, O'Reilly also served as an executive producer on the documentary series, Legends & Lies.